 As stated on the NSW Government website:

-“Under the Environmental Planning and Assessment Regulation 2000 (EP&A Regulation), CFSPs must:
+‘Under the Environmental Planning and Assessment Regulation 2000 (EP&A Regulation), CFSPs must:

-- endorse plans and specifications for relevant fire safety systems
+- Endorse plans and specifications for relevant fire safety systems.

-- endorse fire safety performance solution reports
+- Endorse fire safety performance solution reports.

-- endorse exemptions to the Building Code of Australia for minor works to existing fire safety systems
+- Endorse exemptions to the Building Code of Australia for minor works to existing fire safety systems.

-The Fire Safety Assessment (FSA) class of FPAS accreditation accredits individuals who undertake assessment of the performance capability of fire safety measures (FSMs) for the purpose of informing an annual or supplementary Fire Safety Statement.
+The FSA class of FPAS Accreditation accredits individuals who are assessed on the performance capability of fire safety measures to inform an annual or supplementary Fire Safety Statement.

 Where can I find a Certified Practitioner?